Lockdown leads to surge in TV screen time and streaming

 And our adoption of streaming services appears likely to continue after lockdown.
 The overwhelming majority of online adults signed up to Netflix (96%), Amazon Prime Video (91%) and Disney+ (84%) said they plan to keep their subscriptions in the months ahead.

-Similarly, more than half of people say they will continue to spend the same amount of time watching streamed content in future as they did during lockdown.
+Similarly, more than half of UK adults (55%) say that they will continue to spend the same amount of time watching streamed content in future as they did during lockdown.